The Fractal Dimension of Product Sets: The Non-standard Minkowski Dimension

-We now have a notion of dimension, $\dim\limits_{\mathcal{Q},\epsilon_n},$ which is product summable and exists for every set, since the nonstandard limit always exists.
-Moreover, the nonstandard Minkowski dimension agrees with the Minkowski dimension when it exists, and so has all the desirable properties of the Minkowski dimension.
+We now have a dimension, $\dim\limits_{\mathcal{Q},\varepsilon_n},$ which is product summable and exists for every bounded set, since the nonstandard limit always exists.
+Moreover, the nonstandard Minkowski dimension agrees with the Minkowski dimension when it exists.